NCI Drug Dictionary

 - CD138CAR-CD137/TCRzeta-expressing T lymphocytes

 T-lymphocytes transduced with a retroviral vector expressing a chimeric antigen receptor (CAR) specific for syndecan-1 (CD138) (CART-138 T cells) coupled to the signaling domain of 4-1BB (CD137), and the zeta chain of the T-cell receptor (TCRzeta), with potential immunomodulating and antineoplastic activities.
 Upon transfusion, CD138CAR- CD137/TCRzeta -expressing T lymphocytes direct the T-lymphocytes to syndecan-1-expressing tumor cells and induces selective toxicity in those tumor cells.
 The 4-1BB co-stimulatory molecule signaling domain enhances activation and signaling after recognition of syndecan-1.
 Syndecan-1, a type 1 transmembrane proteoglycan and tumor associated antigen, is overexpressed in a variety of cancer cells.
 It plays a key role in the regulation of cell growth, differentiation, and adhesion, and its expression is correlated with poor prognosis.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: CART-138 TCR zeta:CD137